 "I think [he] gave voice to a kind of kid who once they got to college was going to be fine, was going to do great, but in high school, where conformity is key, those kind of kids who can't quite conform and want to live outside of that a little bit, hadn't really had somebody to really look to onscreen who had all those qualities and got to get the girl, as well," Schwartz theorized at the 2016 ATX TV Festival.

 Of course, Brody's off-screen relationship with Rachel Bilson, the Summer to his Seth, helped solidify that role, as the line between fiction and reality was blurred for the show's rabid fanbase, which was left devastated when the couple called it quits after three years, just ahead of the final season.

 Despite both moving on, the love for Brody and Bilson lives on.
-Their recent airport run-in selfie caused the Internet to lose its s--t—including us.
+Their airport run-in selfie over the summer caused the Internet to lose its s--t—us included.